 Here are the most commonly prescribed prescription antianxiety medications:

-_______ Alprazolam is a benzodiazepine drug, the same class of drug that includes Valium.
-It reduces anxiety without excessive sedation, it starts to work quickly – usually in about 30 minutes - and it lasts about 8 hours.
+- Alprazolam is a benzodiazepine drug, the same class of drug that includes Valium.
+It reduces anxiety without excessive sedation, and is very useful for preventing panic.
+It starts to work quickly – usually in about 30 minutes – and it lasts about 8 hours.
 This is long enough to get a dog or cat through a night of thunderstorms or a day at work.
 In dogs, its only drawback is that about 10% of dogs become agitated instead of calm.
-We usually have you give it on a quiet day at home when you don’t need it to make sure it doesn’t have this effect before using it in a truly stressful situation.
+We usually have you give it on a quiet day at home, when you don’t need it, to make sure it doesn’t have this effect before using it in a truly stressful situation.
 Alprazolam works well in some cats too, but is usually not effective for severe stress and many cat owners find it difficult to administer it.
 It comes in a tablet for humans and it isn’t at all tasty to cats.

 Every dog is different as far as response to behavior medication.
 We don’t want to promise that it will work as well for your dog as for Dr. Boss’s.
 However, we would absolutely recommend that you try it, especially if your dog has failed other drug trials for storms or fireworks.
 We hope it’s as big a miracle for your dog as it was for Izzie!
 It has not been studied for use for other types of anxiety but we suspect it will work for more than just noise aversion.

 Sileo does have a couple of drawbacks; it’s expensive to use for a large dog because you only get about 3 doses per tube, and the drug doesn’t last long enough to get you through an entire day or night of storms.